Boritech-Solutions/PyEarthworm/README.md

 ## Usage:

+A Jupyter notebook workshop can be found [here](https://github.com/Fran89/PyEarthworm_Workshop).
 The main class for communication with earthworm is PyEW.EWModule.
 It is a class that takes care of most of what a module should do, and it is described as follows:

 #### PyEW.EWModule: